-2.24 It should be noted that the Council receives significant sums from Central Government as compensation for loss of Business Rates revenue resulting from previous national policy changes such as multiplier caps and the introduction of new business rates reliefs and discounts.
-These 'Section 31' grants for 2020/21 are currently forecast to be worth around £11.3m.
+2.28 It should be noted that the Council receives significant sums from Central Government as compensation for loss of Business Rates revenue resulting from previous national policy changes such as multiplier caps and the introduction of new business rates reliefs and discounts.
+These 'Section 31' grants for 2021/22 are currently forecast to be worth around £12.170m.
+However as mentioned in paragraph 2.17 reliefs and discounts can be a particularly difficult area to forecast with changes in government policy resulting in vastly different outcomes to those originally estimated.
+The current forecast of £12.170m assumes the additional one-year reliefs and discounts will not be repeated in 2021/22.